-A.) Monitoring Procedure
+970 A.) Monitoring Procedure

-- 1. An owner shall maintain a maintenance log for each wind turbine.
+- An owner shall maintain a maintenance log for each wind turbine.
 The log must contain the following information regarding any maintenance performed on the wind turbine: - a.
 Date and time maintenance was performed. - b.
 Nature of the maintenance performed. - c.
 Reason for the maintenance. - 2.
 An owner shall, at the owner's expense, provide the department with a copy of the maintenance log for each wind turbine for each month within 5 calendar days after the end of the month.

-B.) Third Party Construction Inspector
+980 B.) Third Party Construction Inspector

-The department may contract with a third-party inspector to monitor and report to the department regarding the owner's compliance with permit requirements during construction and operation.

-- 2. The inspector monitoring compliance shall also report to a state permitting authority upon the state permitting authority's request. - 3.
-The inspector shall make monthly written reports to the department. - 4.
-The owner shall reimburse the department for the actual and necessary cost of the inspector.
+- 1. The department may contract with a third-party inspector to monitor and report to the department regarding the owner's compliance with permit requirements during construction and operation. - 2.
+The inspector monitoring compliance shall also report to a state permitting authority upon the state permitting authority's request. - 3.
+The inspector shall make monthly written reports to the department. - 9874.
+The owner shall reimburse the department for the actual and necessary cost of988the inspector.

-C.) Small wind energy system exemption
+989 C.) Small wind energy system exemption

-1. Small wind energy systems shall be exempt from the compliance monitoring subsection.
+1. Small wind energy systems shall be exempt from 350-47(A)(22)-